Fly Fishing Pyramid Lake Nevada for Trophy Lahontan Cutthroat Trout (20+ lb)

 Lacey's Guide Service - Owner

 Hans Grotewold is the owner of Lacey’s Guide Service.
-Hans has been a professional Fly Fishing Guide since 2017 specializing in the Eastern Sierra (Mammoth Lakes) and the Pyramid Lake areas.
+He has been a professional Fly Fishing Guide since 2017 specializing in the Eastern Sierra (Mammoth Lakes) and the Pyramid Lake areas.
 Hans is a United States Certified Coast Guard Boat Captain and resides in Pyramid Lake/Reno Nevada.

 “You’ve reeled in a Lahontan Cutthroat that’s the stuff of legends, and your heart is pounding with exhilaration.
 This is the magic of Pyramid Lake”.